 Research is the first step in defining who you are as an employer, why talent should be attracted to you, and most importantly, why they should stay.
 This is when research hands over to the creatives - they then bring these insights to life, developing compelling narratives and visuals that capture the essence of your brand.

-Your EVP should strike a delicate balance between being authentic to who you are now and where you aspire to be.
+1. Striking the balance: Your employee value proposition (EVP) should strike a delicate balance between being authentic to who you are now and where you aspire to be.
 It needs to resonate with both your existing employees and potential hires.
 Employer brand research is key to finding that sweet spot, ensuring that the brand message is consistent, appealing, and authentic.

 So it’s worth getting it right.